-Tel Aviv University (TAU) is doing its bid to help Ukrainian students who have been affected by the Russia-Ukraine war.
-The university has launched a fund to help displaced Ukrainian students get back on their feet after their studies were abruptly halted by the war.
+Tel Aviv University (TAU) has launched a fund to help displaced Ukrainian students get back on their feet after their studies were abruptly halted by the war.

 The Emergency Fellowship Fund for Ukrainian Graduate Students is the result of a fundraising drive called to support Ukrainian students and researchers with immediate refuge and assistance to continue their studies.